From condos to hotels and even unconventional mosques, these buildings in Singapore boast impressive architecture.

 10. Assyafaah Mosque

 Winner of The Chicago Athenaeum International Architecture Award, this mosque breaks tradition with its futuristic design.
 New-age architectural elements are paramount.
 The designer, Tan Hock Hiang of Forum Architects, envisioned the mosque as a welcoming place of worship for non-Malay Muslims and a landmark for our multi-racial city.
 On its exterior: aluminium facade panels for solar shading to keep the mosque and its worshippers cool.
-Adorned with eye-catching Arabesque screens, the panels allow for air ventilation and delicate shadowplay.
-While the mosque eschews tradition with its lack of a dome, it features a 10-storey minaret (a tower in which a muezzin who calls Muslims to prayer stands) covered in rusted, metal plates for an industrial feel that blends in with the neighbourhood’s surroundings.
+Adorned with eye-catching Arabesque screens, the panels allow air ventilation and delicate shadowplay.
+While the mosque eschews tradition with its lack of a dome, it features a 10-storey minaret (a tower in which a muezzin who calls Muslims to prayer stands) covered in rusted metal plates for an industrial feel that blends in with the neighbourhood’s surroundings.

 Assyafaah Mosque, 1 Admiralty Lane, Singapore 757620